Brennan Brown

 Brennan Brown (born November 23, 1968) is an American film, television, and stage actor.
 He currently plays Dr. Samuel Abrams on NBC's Chicago Med.
 He played Robert Childan on Amazon's Man in the High Castle.
+He is a fan of the New York Yankees.

 Career

 He received his MFA in acting from the Yale School of Drama.

-He first came to widespread attention in the UK for playing "Mr. Dresden" the spoof film board executive in Orange UK's long-running series of cinema adverts.
+He first came to widespread attention in the UK for playing "Mr. Dresden", a film board executive in Orange UK's long-running series of spoof cinema adverts.
 Brown's other film and television credits include I Love You Phillip Morris with Jim Carrey; Focus opposite Will Smith and Margot Robbie; State of Play; Turn the River; two seasons playing Edward Biben on Amazon's Mozart in the Jungle; HBO's John Adams playing Robert Treat Paine; and two seasons playing Special Agent Nicholas Donnelly on Person of Interest.

 Brown has appeared in numerous Broadway and Off-Broadway stage productions.
-At the Atlantic Theater he appeared in Harold Pinter's Celebration and Ethan Cohen's Offices.
-At the National Actor's Theater he appeared in Aeschylus' The Persians and Pirandello's Right You Are (If You Think You Are).
+At The Atlantic Theatre, he appeared in Harold Pinter's Celebration and Ethan Cohen's Offices.
+At The National Actor's Theatre, he appeared in Aeschylus' The Persians and Pirandello's Right You Are (If You Think You Are).
 He played Snobby Price in The Roundabout Theatre Company's Major Barbara.